 Margo: Hey, I ain't judging.

 - Margo and Quentin are discussing learning battle magic, and mention that it's dangerous and illegal.
-Elliot walks up and immediately agrees to join.
-"I heard the word illegal."
+Eliot walks up and immediately agrees to join.
+"I heard the word 'illegal'."

 - Quentin is ecstatic that one of the battle magic spells is literally a magic missile.